leomao/config/README.md

 # dotfiles of pika

 My personal dotfiles.
-These dotfiles are only tested on Archlinux with lastest software.
+These files are only tested on Archlinux with the lastest software.

 I have migrated to [chezmoi](https://www.chezmoi.io/).
 If you use Archlinux, then you can install it with `pacman -S chezmoi`.